 Degenerative disc disease can cause the inflammatory proteins contained inside your spinal discs to leak on to your nerve roots which in turn may lead to sciatica’s symptoms.

-Isthmic Spondylolisthesis occurs when a stressed fracture allows one vertebral body to slip forward onto another.
+Isthmic Spondylolisthesis occurs when a stressed fracture allows one vertebral Healthy Body to slip forward onto another.
 This may result in the pinching of the sciatic nerve root.